rust-lang/reference/src/type-coercions.md

 r[coerce.site.argument]
 * Arguments for function calls

-  The value being coerced is the actual parameter, and it is coerced to the type of the formal parameter.
+  The value being coerced is the argument, and it is coerced to the type of the parameter.

   For example, `&mut 42` is coerced to have type `&i8` in the following: